 (3) Where a poll on a motion is demanded under subclause (1)(b) the vote of a member not present at the general meeting shall be counted if it was lodged, in writing, with the secretary of the Board not less than 24 hours before the general meeting.

+[Clause 7 amended in Gazette 8 Sep 1998 p.
+4911.]

 8. Voting rights

 (1) Each member present at a general meeting, or whose vote is counted at a general meeting under clause 7(3), shall have one vote.